First American Regiment: Formation

 After the conclusion of the American Revolution in 1783, Congress ordered the Continental Army to disband, and General George Washington resigned his commission as commander-in-chief.
 A Congressional committee under Alexander Hamilton sought opinions on a permanent armed force.
-Washington submitted his "Sentiments on a Peace Establishment," which called for only a small force of only 2,631 men regiment to guard the western frontier and the borders with Canada and Spanish Florida.
+Washington submitted his "Sentiments on a Peace Establishment," which called for only a small force, only a 2,631 man regiment to guard the western frontier and the borders with Canada and Spanish Florida.
 Economic constraints forced the new nation to rely heavily on militia.

 While the bulk of the Continental Army was disbanded by the end of 1783, Jackson's Continental Regiment, commanded by Colonel Henry Jackson, and an artillery company under Brevet Major John Doughty remained in service.
 On June 2, 1784, Congress reissued the disbandment order under the principle that "standing armies in time of peace are inconsistent with the principles of republican government, dangerous to the liberties of a free people, and generally converted into destructive engines for establishing despotism."
 Jackson's regiment was disbanded later that month, and Doughty's battery was retained at West Point guarding artillery and ammunition.

 On June 3, 1784, Congress passed a new resolution:

 Resolved, That the Secretary at War take order for forming the said troops when assembled, into one regiment, to consist of eight companies of infantry, and two of artillery, arming and equipping them in a soldier-like manner: and that he be authorised to direct their destination and operations, subject to the order of Congress, and of the Committee of the states in the recess of Congress.

 Thomas Mifflin, the president of Congress, named his former aide, Josiah Harmar, to be the commander of the new regiment, with the rank of lieutenant colonel.
 Harmar was commissioned as the regiment's "lieutenant colonel commandant" on August 12, 1784.
 The regiment was used primarily to man frontier outposts and guard against Native American attacks.
 Doughty's company became the 2d Continental Artillery Regiment.
 The regiment's first posting was to Fort McIntosh in Beaver, Pennsylvania.
 Half of the regiment's enlisted and non-commissioned officers were born outside the United States.

 In 1786, Secretary of War Henry Knox ordered Colonel Harmar to the outpost village of Vincennes to restore order.
 The Kentucky militia, which had been left behind by George Rogers Clark to help defend Vincennes but had become a lawless mob, fled at the approach of the regiment.
 Harmar left 100 regulars under the command of Major Jean François Hamtramck to build a new fort and conduct operations deep within the Ohio Country.